 On-Campus Counseling Services for UW-BC Students

 The Counseling Services Office is located in M157.
-Individual counseling is available to students on Tuesdays and Wednesdays from 9:00 a.m. - 3:30 p.m.
+Dr. Bruce Jungerberg is available to give individual counseling to students on Tuesdays and Wednesdays from 9:00 a.m. - 3:30 p.m.
 Counselors work with students to enhance their personal development and academic success.
 Students meet with a professional counselor to discuss a variety of concerns in a positive, confidential setting.
 Some of the more common areas and concerns that can be addressed are relationships, identity, self-esteem and confidence, depression, anxiety, stress, grief and loss, food and body image, chemical use, and career choices.
 To make an appointment contact:

 See Student Affairs to make an appointment.